OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   Fully qualified pathname of a program to be execute as the slurm job's owner after termination of each task.
 See *TaskProlog* for execution order details.

-See also the items PrologEpilogTimeout_ PrologTimeout_ EpilogTimeout_ PrologFlags_ SrunEpilog_.
+See also the parameters PrologEpilogTimeout_ PrologTimeout_ EpilogTimeout_ PrologFlags_ SrunProlog_ SrunEpilog_.

 .. _Prolog: https://slurm.schedmd.com/slurm.conf.html#OPT_Prolog
 .. _PrologEpilogTimeout: https://slurm.schedmd.com/slurm.conf.html#OPT_PrologEpilogTimeout